The PEMAC Constitution can be downloaded from: https://www.pemac.com.au/wp-content/uploads/2024/09/PEMAC-constitution-version-3-2022-5.pdf

 ACCIDENT/INCIDENTS

-1. Prior to commencing flying operations the field box should be opened to ensure access to the fire extinguisher and first aid kit.
+1. Prior to commencing flying operations, the field box should be opened to ensure access to the fire extinguisher and first aid kit.

 2. It is recommended that you always fly with someone else to enable immediate assistance to be given in the event of an accident or injury.